 The earnings premium may be partly due to the initial jobmatching process.
 Ian Li and Paul Miller find that, shortly after course completion, Group of Eight and ATN graduates are more likely to have jobs that require their qualifications.
-When graduates rate their qualification's job relevance, Group of Eight graduates are more likely than graduates of Other universities to is likely to remove some of the most academically able Group of Eight students from our bachelor-degree based analysis, reducing ability bias in the data.
-Li and Miller (2013)

-say their qualification is a formal job requirement.
+174 When graduates rate their qualification's job relevance, Group of Eight graduates are more likely than graduates of Other universities to say their qualification is a formal job requirement.
 Technology university graduates are more likely to rate their qualification as a formal requirement or as important to their job.
-Possibly Group of Eight and technology graduates have more opportunities to use and develop their human capital, leading to higher lifetime earnings.
+175 Possibly Group of Eight and technology graduates have more opportunities to use and develop their human capital, leading to higher lifetime earnings.